Eero Liives

-Eero Liives (15 February 1892 Avispea, Vao borough, Väike-Maarja Parish, Virumaa – 25 April 1978 Tallinn) was an Estonian composer and violinist.
+Eero Liives (born 15 February 1892 Avispea, Vao borough, Väike-Maarja Parish, Virumaa – 25 April 1978 Tallinn) was an Estonian composer and violinist.

 Liives was the son of writer Ardi Liives.
 From 1918 until 1965, he played violin in Theatre Estonia Symphony Orchestra.

 From 1945 until 1948, he was a member of Estonian Composers' Union.
 His son was writer Ardi Liives.

 Selected works

 In total, he has written about 20 orchestral works.